Read This First

 - Australia: This matters only if it helps the reader separate fluency, prediction, judgment, and responsibility.

-- Central distinction: Philosophy of AI – Core Concepts helps separate what otherwise becomes compressed inside Philosophy of AI – Core Concepts.
+- Central distinction: The main issues in the philosophy of AI helps separate what otherwise becomes compressed inside Philosophy of AI – Core Concepts.

 Prompt 4: Provide a list of resources relevant to the philosophy of AI.

-The section turns on Books, Academic Journals, and Online Courses.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Books, Academic Journals, and Online Courses in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Books distinct from Academic Journals.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Books distinct from Academic Journals.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Paths, Dangers, Strategies” by Nick Bostrom